-As mentioned above there has been concern expressed by both CVSAN and the City of Hayward about how the proposed rezonings may impact property they own or control in the County's jurisdiction.
-An explanation of the concern and possible solutions are presented below.
+As mentioned above there has been concern expressed by both CVSAN and the City of Hayward about how the proposed re-zonings may impact property they own or control in the County's jurisdiction.
+An explanation of those concerns and possible solutions are presented below.

-- CVSAN Has expressed concern that disallowing service yards and the proposed vehicle weight restrictions in the PF- Public Facilities zone could hamper their operations at their proposed corporation yard.
-The CVMAC has recommended service yard and vehicle weight restrictions in the PF zone that precludes service yards and vehicles over 14,000 lbs Gross Vehicle Weight (GVW).
-The term "service yard" has not been defined in the draft language.
+• CVSAN - Has expressed concern that disallowing service yards and the proposed vehicle weight restrictions in the PF - Public Facilities zone could hamper their operations at their proposed corporation yard.
+The CVMAC recommended service yard and vehicle weight restrictions in the PF zone that preclude service yards and vehicles over 14,000 lbs Gross Vehicle Weight (GVW).
+The term "service yard" has not been defined in the draft.
 CVMAC believed a service yard use and such large vehicles could impact adjacent neighbors and is more akin to an industrial use.
-Although not a topic of this item, CVSAN has an application pending to construct a new facility on a site with the proposed PF designation, and in addition to administrative functions includes service bays with a variety of vehicles, some exceeding the limits proposed. - Options to consider include (1) Adopt the PF language as is and keep the restrictions on service yard and vehicle weights as proposed by the CVMAC, (2) Omit the language on service yards and vehicle weight restrictions, allowing "Service Yard" to remain an undefined term, or (3) allow uses such as the service yard or vehicles over a certain size with approval of a Conditional Use Permit (CUP).
-A CUP is a common approach to regulate uses that require more oversight and regulation, and could satisfy the CVMAC concern that such uses are not appropriate in some areas.
-A CUP would require a public hearing at the CVMAC prior to being approved at the Board of Zoning Adjustments.
+Although not a topic of this item, CVSAN has an application pending to construct a new facility on a site with the proposed PF designation and, in addition to administrative functions, the application includes service bays with a variety of vehicles, some exceeding the limits proposed.